 Three things I can think of that would improve my ride photos.

 - Shoot at dawn and at sunset when landscapes look best.
-Difficulty to implement – Medium, I like getting off the bike early in afternoon.
+Difficulty to implement – medium, I can wait somewhere until that time but riding at night with wildlife is stupid.
+Since I am not trying to impress other people, just record my memories it’s hard to justify.
 Cost – Zero.
 Possible improvement – 100%.

 - Get a drone and shoot otherwise impossible compositions.
 Difficulty to implement – High, too many drone restrictions in Japan.
 Cost – $1000.
 Possible improvement – 50%.

 - Update my camera.
 Difficulty to implement – Zero.
 Cost $200 to Skies the Limit.
-Possible improvement – less than 5%.
+Possible improvement – 1 or 2%.

 I was passing close so took the opportunity to visit Nikon in Shinagawa.